 WHAT KIND OF WINE TO USE

-What I do use is a regular drinking wine here.
+Also, I do not recommend using the wine that you usually drink.
+You can go cheaper here as long as you do use a regular drinking wine.
 I love Pinot Grigio because it’s a crisp, lemony-lime, dry white wine.

 BEST NON-ALCOHOLIC SUBSTITUTES FOR WINE IN COOKING

-- White Wine Vinegar is an ideal substitute for dry white wine.
+- White Wine Vinegar is a wonderful substitute for dry white wine.
 Made from white wine, it has many of the same flavor characteristics.
 Minus the alcohol.
-In this recipe you should start with 1/4 cup vinegar + 2/3 cup chicken stock.
+In this recipe you should start with ¼ cup vinegar.
 Thank you, Emily, for providing this tip!

 - Rice Vinegar – do not use it!
 A brave reader attempted it and the result was simply miserable.
 Trashcan!
 Thank you Evangelina for reporting back.

 - I do not recommend Apple Cider Vinegar.
-Because it an be too strong as a substitute.
+It can be too strong as a substitute.
 A reader recommended to add ONLY a splash of it.
-You should start with 1 tablespoon.
+If you choose to use ACV, make sure to start with 1 tablespoon.
 Add more only you desire a stronger flavor.

 Chicken with Garlic Parmesan Rice